mojodojodev/mojodojo.dev/guides/intro_to_mojo/2-basic-types.md

     Mojo🔥

-`String` in one way is similar to a normal Python object, where it's actually a pointer to data that's allocated on the `heap`, this means we can load a huge amount of data into it, and change the size of the data dynamically.
+`String` is actually a pointer to `heap` allocated data, this means we can load a huge amount of data into it, and change the size of the data dynamically during runtime.

 Let's cause a type error so you can see the data type underlying the String: